33dudu/magicreator/docs/term1/Design Dialogues.md

             !!!warning ":love_letter:FUTURE:love_letter:"
                 <center>

                 In the upcoming phase, I challenged myself to step out of my comfort zone.
-I want to express my gratitude to Thomas for awakening me.
+I want to express my gratitude to Tomas for awakening me.
 Initially, I was merely attempting to create an internal space for Dialogue Day.
-However, during my conversation with Thomas, he pointed out a crucial issue.
+However, during my conversation with Tomas, he pointed out a crucial issue.
 Subsequently, I introspected and identified my weak point, which turned out to be technology.

                 In an effort to address this, I explored the MDEF classroom and sought out abandoned machines that resonated with me.
 Ultimately, I settled on an old 80s TV.
 My goal was to connect it to my iPhone 14 Plus.
 After several attempts and searches, I succeeded.
 Upon inspecting the connectors, it felt surreal to witness the integration of this ancient machinery with the latest technology. **It's a conversation between history and the present, symbolizing a bridge between the past and the future.**